haesken/dftools/BUILD_DEVELOP.markdown

     pip install http://pypi.python.org/packages/2.7/l/lxml/lxml-2.3.win32-py2.7.exe#md5=9c02aae672870701377750121f5a6f84

+Install [upx](http://upx.sourceforge.net/) somewhere and add that directory to your path.

 Download and install [Github for Windows](http://windows.github.com/).
 This will provide an installation of git/bash/tar etc.

-Open a git shell and navigate to the Dwarf Fortress Auto directory.
+Open a git shell and navigate to the `dwarf_fortress_auto` directory.

 Run this to clone pyinstaller